 - 1) Install a doubler plate if necessary to meet rigidity requirements.
-A 20 lb.
-(9.1 kg) force applied to the antenna in all directions should not cause an appreciable distortion in the aircraft skin. - 2) Install a ground plane if necessary.
-In certain applications, particularly those where antennas are installed on composite, fabric, or wood airframes, a ground plane is required. - 3) Drill the antenna mounting holes and a coax cable connector hole referring to the appropriate antenna illustration for hole patterns and hole sizes. - a) See Figure 16 on page 45 and Figure 17 on page 46. - 4) Mount the antenna referring to the appropriate antenna illustration for hardware requirements, torque, and other applicable installation requirements. - 5) A coax cable, 6 feet (1.8 m) long, is provided as part of the ELT kit.
+A 20 lb (9.1 kg) force applied to the antenna in all directions should not cause an appreciable distortion in the aircraft skin. - 2) Install a ground plane if necessary.
+In certain applications, particularly those where antennas are installed on composite, fabric, or wood airframes, a ground plane is required. - 3) Drill the antenna mounting holes and coax connector holes referring to the appropriate antenna illustration for hole patterns and hole sizes. - a) See Figure 16 on page 44, Figure 17 on page 45, and Figure 18 on page 46. - 4) Mount the antenna referring to the appropriate antenna illustration for hardware requirements, torque, and other applicable installation requirements. - 5) Two coax cables, 6 feet (1.8 m) long, are provided as part of the ELT kit.
+The 121.5/243.0 MHz cable has BNC connectors and the 406 MHz cable has TNC (antenna) and TPS (ELT) connectors.

-Figure 16 Rod Antenna 110-338 and Whip Antenna 110-343 Outlines and Dimensions
+Figure 16 Rod Antenna 110-320 and Blade Antenna 110-328-01 Outlines and Dimensions